BLooperZ/remonstered/README.md

     Can be done using [DoubleFine Explorer](https://quickandeasysoftware.net/software/doublefine-explorer)

     ...
-You can use it to extract the classic game as well to play with ScummVM.
+You can also use it to extract the classic game, to play it using ScummVM.

 2. Put the extracted file in the same directory with the script.